flandrade/live-variable-analysis/README.md

   $VIn_n = (LVOut_n − Kill_n) \cup Gen_n$

-  where $Gen_n$ are variables that are read in block n, and $Kill_n$: are Variables that are written to in block n.
+  where $Gen_n$ are variables that are read in block n, and $Kill_n$: are variables that are written to in block n.

 - $LVOut_n$: Live variables at the exit of block n.
 A variable is live at the exit of a block if it is live at the entrance of any of the blocks following it.
 For instance, the block 1: